 The appearance of the variants section will depend on the type of variant that is chosen.
 For complete information on the configuration of a specific type of variant, select the Optimization tab and select the variant type from the drop-down menu.

-In the right hand sidebar you will find a properties widget for the variant.
+In the right-hand sidebar you will find a Properties widget for the variant.

 In this widget you can:

-- Change the name for the variant
+- Change the name of the variant.

 - Switch the variant on or off.
 The On/Off switch has three states: